edicostasp/Evaluate-a-News-Article-with-Natural-Language-Processing/README.md

 ## Build Tools
 * HTML
 * CSS
-* JavaScript
 * Node
 * Express
+* JavaScript
+* Meaningcloud API
 * Webpack
-* Meaningcloud API
+* Workbox
 * Jest
-* Workbox
-## Goal of this project:
+## Goal of this Web project:

 * Practice:
     * Setting up Webpack
+    * Webpack Loaders and Plugins
     * Sass styles
-    * Webpack Loaders and Plugins
+    * Using APIs and creating requests to external URLs
     * Creating layouts and page design
     * Service workers
-    * Using APIs and creating requests to external URLs

 ## Installation
 Make sure Node and npm are installed from the terminal.